With over 50 direct lenders in our network to compare, we find you the best loan offer available!

 We never charge you for our service.

-Instalment loans are loans that allow individuals to borrow cash that they will repay in fixed amounts over a specific period of time.
-Usually, the loan has two or more payments, and the repayment period can be as little as three months or as long as three years.
+Instalments loans are loans that allow individuals to borrow cash that they will repay in fixed amounts over a specific period of time.
+Instalment loans have two or more payments, and repayment periods can be as little as three months or as long as three years.

-Instalment loans allow a person to borrow a lump sum of money, which will be paid according to the terms of the lender.
-Although most loans have a fixed interest rate, some have adjustable interest rates.
-Thus, the amount of interest paid will change over the loan term.
 Some instalment loans are secured by collateral while others are not (unsecured loans).
 The collateral is used to guarantee that the borrower will repay the loan.
-In case the borrower defaults on the loan, the lender will take ownership of the collateral.
+In case the borrower defaults, the lender will take ownership of the collateral.

-The procedure of obtaining an instalment loan and paying it back varies from one lender to another.
-It is recommended to understand the terms of the agreement before taking out the loan.
-When you apply for an instalment loan, you first fill out a form with all your details, including the purpose of the loan.
-The lender then discusses with you further details such as payment amount, terms and payment schedule.
+The process of obtaining an instalment loan and paying it back varies from one lender to another.
+It is recommended to understand the terms of the agreement before borrowing.
+When you apply for an instalment loan, you first fill out a form with all your details.
+The lender then discusses with you further details such as repayments amount, terms and payment schedule.

-Like any other loan, the borrower will have to meet several requirements.
-With a higher credit score, for instance, you are likely to get lower interest rates on loan.
+Like all short term loans, the borrower will have to meet several requirements.
 You will need to have a fairly low debt to income (DTI) ratio.
 This ratio represents your debt payments and monthly expenses to your monthly income.
-Lenders perceive those with low DTI ratios as lower credit risk.
 The borrower should also have a stable and dependable source of income.
 Lastly, some loans will be secured using collateral such as home or automobile.

 The most common types of instalment loans are personal loans, auto loans and mortgage loans.

-The most common loan terms are between 15 and 30 years, although the terms will vary among lenders.
-The loan will have a fixed interest rate, but some lenders will offer a variable interest rate.
-The variable rates are usually adjusted according to the variations in market interest rates.
-A borrower can secure this type of a loan by using his home so that in case of a default, the creditor will repossess the home.
+The most common loan terms are between 15 and 30 years.
+The loan can have a fixed or variable interest rate.
+Variable rates are usually adjusted according to the variations in market interest rates.
+A borrower can secure a mortgage by using his home so that in case of a default, the creditor will repossess the home.

 A borrower can use a personal loan to cover unexpected bills such as home repairs or medical expenses.
-The loan term may vary from 12- 96 months or more.
-Most of these loans do not require any collateral, and they have higher interest rates compared to other loans.
+The term may vary from 12- 96 months or more.
+Most of these loans are unsecured and have higher interest rates compared to secured loans.

 A borrower will not need to worry about increasing rates when the loan has fixed interest rates.
 There will be no sudden jump in the APR.
 This allows for better financial management and planning.

-Breaking down a lump sum into manageable instalments lets you make payments without hurting your pocket.
+Breaking down a lump sum into manageable instalments lets you make repayments without hurting your pocket.

 Instalment loan terms are negotiated before closing the deal, and the borrower must adhere to them.
 The borrower cannot renegotiate the terms even if the circumstances change.
-The payments, interest rate, term and schedule will remain constant unless the borrower wants to default on the loan.
-Since many of these loans are secured by collateral, the creditor is likely to repossess the asset in case of a default.
+The repayments, interest rate, term and schedule will remain constant unless the borrower wants to default on the loan.

 Most instalment loans will have a fixed interest rate.
 The fixed-rate will not respond to the market rates.
 Thus, it can remain high even when the market rates are low.
 This will force the borrower to pay high-interest rates even when there could be an option for lower rates.

 Sure!
-Having a good credit score is an advantage in securing any loan, but not all borrowers have a perfect score.
+Having a good score is an advantage in securing loans, but not all borrowers have a perfect credit history.
 Some lenders will overlook your credit score and check for affordability instead.
-They will ask you to provide proof of a stable income before issuing you the loan.
+They will ask you to provide proof of a stable income.

 Of course.
 You may pay the loan in full early, but you must first contact your creditor.
 Some lenders may charge early repayment fees, so make sure you are aware before taking out a loan.

 Paying off your loan in full will be beneficial to you because you will be debt-free, and you will save more money.
+You will no longer have to worry about paying your loan installment every month.
 But, it may not necessarily help your credit score.
-Unlike paying off the loan in full, making consistent monthly payments will keep your account open and active.
+Unlike paying off the total amount in full, making consistent monthly repayments will keep your account open and active.
 This will show that you can manage your credit, which will give you a good credit score.